waveyboym/compiler-construction-project-COS-341/README.md

 ```
 java -jar compiler-1.0-SNAPSHOT.jar input/main.spl
 ```
+3. Use this website to execute the basic code <a href="https://www.jdoodle.com/execute-yabasic-online">basic compiler</a>
+> [!NOTE]
+> We made use of YABASIC and as such our syntax follows YABASIC dialect

 #### Run scripts
 1. if you are on windows, open a terminal and run: